campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ## Things to Remember

 * Troop photos are taken Tuesday during lunch.
-* The Court of Honor is Saturday at 10:00 a.m.
+* The family BBQ begins at approximately 6:00 p.m. on Friday after the evening flag ceremony.
-* The family BBQ is immediately following the Court of Honor
+* The Campfire and Court of Honor immediately follow the BBQ.
 * If your troop's leadership will change during the week, a roster indicating leader names and arrival and departure times must be submitted at your Sunday arrival.